 Looking at the facts, it’s actually no surprise that bees feel attracted to sugary stuff.
 Anything that they can associate with a flower, they’ll fly to.

 This could be a perfume that smells sweet and flowery, or that sweet, sugary soda you’re drinking.
 It doesn’t stop at perfumes and sodas, though.
 Bees will also find fruits enticing, such as watermelon or pineapple, especially since they sport attractive colors.

 Some bees are also attracted to sweat, these are—unsurprisingly— called sweat bees.
 These bees are very small and often go unnoticed until they sit on our perspiring limbs.

 The salt and moisture in our sweat is an important component of a sweat bee’s diet.
 Fortunately, they rarely sting, unless you aggravate them, and a light brush with your hand will move the bee from your skin.

 A bee is a plant’s best friend—it harvests one plant’s pollen while fertilizing others, ensuring that the plants continue to bloom.
 Pollen is another important part of a female bee’s diet; it’s where they get the proteins needed for survival.
 It’s especially important for queen bees, who need it to produce eggs.

-The foraging bees fly out to find and gather pollen and nectar.
+The foraging bees leave their hive to find and gather pollen and nectar.
 Once on the flower, they fill their pollen baskets, which are located on their hind legs, and return to the hive.
 They won’t eat it until later, where it’s transformed into bee pollen.